justlark/fanjam/README.md

 There are two environments this app can be deployed in: `test` and `prod`.
 You'll need to pass one of these to `just` commands that accept an `env` parameter.

+This project is referred to by the codename sparklefish throughout the codebase and infrastructure.

 ## Quirks